oinone/oinone-docs/en/UserManual/Designers/WorkflowDesigner/node-actions.md

 :::

 + Allow Reassignment: You can choose whether to allow the current approval to be reassigned to others.
 The added reassignees are the candidate list for reassignment.
+    - Selection Scope: Refers to the range of personnel that can be selected when transferring a pending task, with two options provided: "Transfer to All Members" and "Transfer to Designated Members".
-    - Add Reassignees: You can select from individuals, departments, roles, and model-related fields, and multiple selections are allowed.
-Reassignees have the same rights as approvers.
+    - Add Transferee: This function is visible when "Transfer to Designated Members" is selected.
+You can select from fields related to employees, departments, roles, and models, and multiple selections are allowed.
+Transferees have the same rights as approvers.
     - Custom Reassignees: When the system's available reassignees cannot meet your requirements, you can customize the addition of reassignees through code.
         * Reassignee Data Node: It includes all the data that can be obtained before the approval node.
         * Select Custom Function: It is the function to customize reassignees through code.
+        * Custom Function Execution Timing:Refers to the specific timing for executing the custom function, which mainly includes two scenarios: taking effect when the task is created and taking effect when the user approves.
-+ Allow Additional Signing: You can choose to temporarily add other approvers during the approval process.
-The added additional signers are the candidate list for additional signing.
++ Allow Additional Signatories: You can choose to temporarily add other approvers during the approval process.
+The added additional signatories will be part of the candidate list for countersigning.
+    - Selection Scope: Refers to the range of personnel that can be selected when handling pending tasks, with two options provided: "All Members" and "Designated Members".
-    - Add Additional Signers: You can select from individuals, departments, roles, and model-related fields, and multiple selections are allowed.
+    - Add Additional Signatories: This function is visible when "Designated Members" is selected.
+You can select from fields related to employees, departments, roles, and models, and multiple selections are allowed.
-    - Custom Additional Signers: When the system's available additional signers cannot meet your requirements, you can customize the addition of additional signers through code.
+    - Custom Additional Signatories: When the system's available additional signatories cannot meet the requirements, you can custom-add additional signatories through code.
-        * Additional Signer Data Node: It includes all the data that can be obtained before the approval node.
+        * Additional Signatory Data Nodes: Include all data that can be obtained before the approval node.
-        * Select Custom Function: It is the function to customize additional signers through code.
+        * Select Custom Function: A function for customizing additional signatories through code.
-    - Participate in Approval: After enabling, additional signers can participate in the approval.
+        * Custom Function Execution Timing:Refers to the specific timing for executing the custom function, which mainly includes two scenarios: taking effect when the task is created and taking effect when the user approves.
+    - Countersign Methods: Supports two countersign methods: countersign before approval and countersign after approval.
+        * Countersign Before Approval: Push the current approval task to the additional signatories.
+During this period, the approver cannot perform approval operations; the task will be pushed back to the approver for processing only after the additional signatories approve it.
+        * Countersign After Approval: After the current approver completes and approves the task, the system will automatically push the task to the additional signatories for subsequent processing.
+        * User's Choice: In the user's pending task countersign pop-up window, two options, "Countersign Before Approval" and "Countersign After Approval", will be displayed, allowing users to independently choose the countersign method according to actual needs.

 :::info Note